AstrobioMike/bit/README.md

 ---

 Each command/subcommand has a help menu accessible by either entering the command alone or by providing `-h` as the only argument.
 Once installed, you can see all available primary commands by entering `bit-` and pressing tab twice.
+And you can see an overview of all programs, like above, by running `bit` by itself.

 ---